HomeDirectoriesLocal SEO Quick Wins: Directories You Can Update Today

 Reality: Bing users tend to be older and have higher disposable incomes.
 They’re also more likely to click on local business listings than Google users.

-One clever feature: Bing lets you import your Google Business Profile information directly.
-This saves time and ensures consistency across platforms.
-Just authorise the connection, review the imported data, and make any necessary adjustments.
+One handy feature: Bing lets you import your Google Business Profile information directly.
+This saves time and keeps things consistent across platforms.
+Just authorise the connection, review the imported data, and make any adjustments you need.

 Photos work differently on Bing.
-While Google emphasises quantity, Bing rewards quality.
-Upload your best 10-15 photos rather than flooding the platform.
-Make sure each image has descriptive filenames and alt text – Bing’s algorithm pays attention to these details.
+Where Google rewards quantity, Bing rewards quality.
+Upload your best 10 to 15 photos rather than flooding the platform.
+Make sure each image has descriptive filenames and alt text, because Bing’s algorithm pays attention to these details.

-iPhone users don’t Google for directions – they ask Siri or open Apple Maps.
-With over a billion active Apple devices worldwide, ignoring Apple Maps means missing a massive audience.
-The good news?
-Apple Maps Connect is straightforward to set up.
+iPhone users don’t Google for directions.
+They ask Siri or open Apple Maps.
+With over a billion active Apple devices worldwide, ignoring Apple Maps means missing a large audience.
+The good news is that Apple Maps Connect is easy to set up.

 Visit mapsconnect.apple.com and sign in with an Apple ID.
 You’ll need to verify your phone number and email before claiming your business.
-Apple’s verification process is notably faster than Google’s – often completing within 24 hours.
+Apple’s verification is notably faster than Google’s, often completing within 24 hours.

 Apple Maps focuses on accuracy over features.
 Your listing includes basics like hours, phone number, website, and categories.
 But Apple also pulls data from other sources, including Yelp and TripAdvisor, to improve your listing automatically.

-What sets Apple Maps apart is its integration with iOS.
+What sets Apple Maps apart is how it works with iOS.
 When someone asks Siri for recommendations, Apple Maps listings get priority.
-Your business also appears in Spotlight searches on iPhones and iPads – valuable exposure you won’t get elsewhere.
+Your business also appears in Spotlight searches on iPhones and iPads, exposure you won’t get elsewhere.

-Indoor mapping is Apple’s secret weapon for retail locations.
-If you’re in a shopping centre or large building, you can upload floor plans to help customers navigate directly to your door.
-This feature alone can reduce “where are you located?” calls significantly.
+Indoor mapping is a strong point for retail locations.
+If you’re in a shopping centre or large building, you can upload floor plans to help customers navigate straight to your door.
+This one feature can cut down “where are you located?” calls significantly.

 Pay special attention to your business categories on Apple Maps.
 Unlike Google’s extensive list, Apple keeps things simple with broader categories.
-Choose carefully – the wrong category can bury your listing.
+Choose carefully, because the wrong category can bury your listing.

-Love it or hate it, Facebook remains the world’s largest social network.
-Your Facebook Business Page isn’t just about social media – it’s a powerful local SEO tool.
+Love it or hate it, Facebook is still the world’s largest social network.
+Your Facebook Business Page isn’t just about social media, it’s a powerful local SEO tool.
 Facebook pages often rank on the first page of Google results for business name searches.

-Creating a business page takes minutes, but optimising it properly requires strategy.
-Start with your username (facebook.com/yourbusiness) – keep it simple and consistent with your business name.
-This URL becomes valuable for marketing materials and makes you easier to find.
+Creating a business page takes minutes, but optimising it properly takes some thought.
+Start with your username (facebook.com/yourbusiness).
+Keep it simple and consistent with your business name.
+This URL is handy for marketing materials and makes you easier to find.

 The ‘About’ section is your elevator pitch.
 You get 255 characters for a short description and unlimited space for your story.
 Use both wisely.
 Include your main keywords naturally, but write for humans first.
 Facebook’s algorithm can detect keyword stuffing.

 Here’s something most businesses miss: Facebook’s services section.
 You can list specific services with descriptions and prices.
-Each service becomes searchable, expanding your visibility beyond just your business name.
+Each service becomes searchable, which extends your visibility beyond just your business name.

 Success Story: A Manchester bakery saw a 60% increase in foot traffic after optimising their Facebook page and consistently posting their daily specials.
 The key?
 They enabled Facebook’s “Popular Times” feature, showing customers when they were least busy.